UU-SCMB/scm_electron_microscopes/README.md

 myarray = em_data.load_data()
 ```

+### Tecnai 10
+For the now long defunct Tecnai 10, the analySIS program was used, which was the predecessor to TIA and looks similar but inconveniently stored metadata differently.
+For this the SIS class is available.

 ### Helios
 For the Helios SEM use the [helios](https://maartenbransen.github.io/scm_electron_microscopes/#scm_electron_microscopes.helios) class, which unlike the `tecnai` and `talos` classes does not load the image into memory by default, such that it is possible to quickly read out metadata of e.g. a slice-and-view series without having to load all the image data.
 Image data is available through the `load_image()` function:
 ```